CTCycle/XREPORT-radiological-reports-generator/README.md

 This tool aims to accelerate the reporting workflow for radiologists by providing high-quality, editable drafts.

-Runtime supports three execution modes:
+Runtime supports two execution modes:
 - **Local mode (v1)**: web app launched by `XREPORT/start_on_windows.bat`.
 - **Local mode (v2)**: packaged Windows desktop application built with Tauri (release artifacts built by maintainers).
-- **Cloud mode**: Dockerized backend + frontend with same-origin `/api` proxying.

 > **Work in Progress**: This project is still under active development.
 It will be updated regularly, but you may encounter bugs, issues, or incomplete features.